University-of-Reading-Space-Science/Cone_Model_CMEs/README.md

 # Cone_Model_CMEs
-Python scripts and data to investigate the spheroidal approximation to cone model CMEs in solar wind models
+Python scripts and data to investigate the spheroidal approximation to cone model CMEs in solar wind models.
+Uses th HUXt solar wind model.

+HUXt code is written in Python 3.9.13 and has a range of dependencies, which are listed in the `requirements.txt` and `environment.yml` files.
+Because of these dependencies, the simplest way to work with this code is to use `conda` to create a virtual environment for `HUXt`.
 We recommend using and up-to-date version of [miniconda](https://docs.anaconda.com/free/miniconda/index.html).
-With the anaconda prompt, in the root directory of `HUXt`, this can be done as:
+With the anaconda prompt, in the root directory of  this repository, this can be done as:
 ```
 >>conda env create -f environment.yml
 >>conda activate huxt
 ```

 Then run code/cone_parameterisations_durationtest.py